Plato's Retreat: Decline and closure

 In 1985, New York City Mayor Ed Koch backed the New York City Health Department's decision to shut down the city's gay bathhouses, in response to concerns over the spread of HIV/AIDS.
 In closing the gay bathhouses while allowing the heterosexual swingers' clubs – most notably Plato's Retreat – to remain open, the city found itself in violation of the newly adopted anti-discrimination law.
 The Health Department, with Koch's approval, reacted by ordering the heterosexual clubs, including Plato's Retreat, to close as well.
 The club's Manhattan location was shut down on New Year's Eve 1985, ostensibly for violating public-health ordinances.
+At the time of the shutdown, officials argued the club was a place of prostitution (observed during undercover operations), and operated without a certificate of occupancy.
+Levenson argued that the undercover agents constructed the prostitution evidence on the premises while investigating.

-In 1981, Levenson and his by-then two partners along with Plato’s accountant were tried and convicted for tax evasion.
-When the prosecutor asked Levenson—who was the only owner to take the stand—why Plato’s kept its accounting records off the premises, Levenson replied, “Where would I keep them, in the swimming pool?”
+In 1981, Levenson and his by-then two partners along with Plato's accountant were tried and convicted for tax evasion.
+When the prosecutor asked Levenson—who was the only owner to take the stand—why Plato's kept its accounting records off the premises, Levenson replied, "Where would I keep them, in the swimming pool?"
 He served an 8-year prison sentence at the Allenwood federal prison.
 After serving his sentence, Levenson worked in various jobs, such as cab driver.
 He died in 1999 after a quadruple bypass heart surgery.